- Colour Reddish-brown, olive, pale orange, or even greenish-brown after feeding

 - Description Formerly on the periphery of the pest control industry, clover mites have become a greater concern due to suburban sprawl and the increasing use of lawn fertilizers.
 While clover mites are not particularly dangerous to the health of humans or the structural integrity of buildings, they do invade in very large numbers, which makes them a serious nuisance.

-Clover mites congregate on vegetation and building walls, especially when exposed to sunlight.
+Nearly worldwide in distribution, clover mites live on every continent except Antarctica.
+Adults congregate on vegetation and building walls, especially when exposed to sunlight.
 Clover mite eggs and nymphs can often be found in cracks in concrete, between building walls, under the loose bark of trees, under shingles, and in other protected areas.

-Clover mites are attracted to your garden and lawn based on their feeding habits.
-They feed by sucking nutrients out of lawn grasses, clover, dandelion, ornamental flowers, and other forms of vegetation.
+Clover mites feed by sucking nutrients out of lawn grasses, clover, dandelion, ornamental flowers, and other forms of vegetation.